 As a solopreneur, your most valuable resource is your time.
 After all, you don’t always need the extra people when you can use your very own sweat equity.
-Being a solopreneur is the cheapest and fastest way to grow your profits and your business, but it comes with a price.
-This means that every facet of the business rests on your shoulders, and there are only so many hours in a day to complete every task.
+Being a solopreneur is the cheapest and fastest way to start a small business.
+But that ease it comes with a price.
+There are several unique challenges that come with being a solopreneur.
+One is that every facet of the business rests on your shoulders, and there are only so many hours in a day to complete every task.

 What is Automation?